Right Side Of Face Tingling

 When nerve damage occurs on the right side of the face, it can lead to tingling sensations and other abnormal sensations.
 This is because the nerves responsible for sensation on the right side of the face have been affected.

-See also Why Does My Fart Smell Like Eggs?
+See also Why Is My Period Brown?

 The tingling sensation may be accompanied by other symptoms, such as numbness, weakness, or pain.
 These symptoms can vary in severity and may come and go or be constant.